jojoee/map-based-search/README.md

 - Add security protection
 - Update debug mode
 - Update get() logic in MapController (use save() method instead)
-- Compatibility with - IE10+, Chrome 39+, Firefox 31+, Safari Window 5.1.7+, Safari iPhone5 8.1.1
 - High-level Documentatin
 - Use `post` instand of `get` on ajax of updateSearchHistory() (app.js)
-- How to handle `php maximum request timeout` when ajax request tweets
+- How to handle `PHP Maximum request timeout` when ajax request tweets

 ## Components